 Occasionally, uterine cramping is a sign of complications, so it is always worthwhile to be checked by a health care practitioner.

-Women who have had problems getting pregnant can be particularly anxious.
-Having a history of previous miscarriage or a complicated pregnancy means that every little niggle can be alarming.
-It's worth remembering though, that every pregnancy is its own unique event.
-Aiming to stay healthy, reducing your stress, keeping regular obstetric appointments and maintaining good supports will all help in making your pregnancy as enjoyable as possible.
+Women who have had problems getting pregnant can be particularly anxious about early pregnancy cramps.
+Previous miscarriage or a complicated pregnancy means every little niggle can be alarming.
+It's worth remembering though, that each pregnancy is its own unique event.

-Light cramping is similar to period pain, when the uterus is contracting and there is a heavy, dragging feeling in the pelvis.
-Sometimes this is felt more on one side than the other.
+Pregnancy cramps are similar to period pain, when the uterus is contracting and there is a heavy, dragging feeling in the pelvis.
 Cramps can be experienced more after standing for long periods or at the end of the day.
-When the pressure in the abdomen rises suddenly, which is what happens during sneezing, coughing or laughing, the cramps may be more noticeable.
+They can also be more noticeable when the pressure in the abdomen rises suddenly, for example, when sneezing, coughing or laughing.

-Some health care practitioners use the analogy of cramps in early pregnancy as being a form of growing pains of the uterus.
-Although the growth of the baby in the first trimester is relatively slow, the blood supply and hormonal changes within a mother's pelvic organs are significant.
+Some health care practitioners use the analogy of early pregnancy cramps as being a form of growing pains of the uterus.
+Although the growth of the baby in the first trimester is relatively slow, the blood supply and hormonal changes within the mother's pelvic organs are significant.